juliancoffee/magic_of_functional_programming/README.md

 # Idea
 Originally I wanted to make a presentation about Y combinator using spreadsheets, but unfortunately it's not possible within the limitations of them.
-So instead this talk was about magic in functional programming and how to push some limits.
+So instead this talk was about the magic in functional programming and how to push some limits.

 # Preparation